stoqs/stoqs/doc/instructions/LOADING.md

 8. Restart your server to force a re-read of the settings file and the modified STOQS_CAMPAIGNS environment variable.
-On a development server simply restart "cd stoqs && ./manage.py runserver 0.0.0.0:8000 --settings=config.settings.local" which you normally have running in its own shell window (see DEVELOPMENT).
+On a development server simply restart `cd stoqs && ./manage.py runserver 0.0.0.0:8000 --settings=config.settings.local` which you normally have running in its own shell window (see [DEVELOPMENT.md](DEVELOPMENT.md)).
 On a production server running nginx with uWSGI in Emperor mode simply touch the wsgi .ini file, e.g.:

         touch stoqs/stoqs_uwsgi.ini

 9. Notes:

-    - As a campaign produces data files those files may be added to the script.
+    - As a campaign produces data files additional URLs will need to be added to the script.
 To add data to an existing database simply comment out previously loaded files and re-execute the script (step 7) with the new files.
     - Some programs to create NetCDF files from various original data files (e.g. Seabird underway